Open

 • Mining (minerals, natural stone), and so on.

-You can also apply if you can prove significant social risks in another sector.
+You can also apply if you can prove that there are significant social risks in another sector.

 Eligible countries